ccadllc/cedi-dtrace/readme/src/main/tut/README.md

 ### <a id="getit"></a>How to get latest Version

 Cedi Distributed Trace supports Scala 2.11 and 2.12.
-This distribution will be published to Maven Central soon and consists of two library components.
+This distribution is published to Maven Central and consists of two library components.

 #### dtrace-core